mikamooo/8-Puzzle/README.md

 # 8-Puzzle
-Program to solve an 8-puzzle using BFS, DFS, and Dijkstra's
+Program to solve an 8-puzzle using BFS, DFS, and Dijkstra's.

 Source for BFS pseudocode: https://www.hackerearth.com/practice/algorithms/graphs/breadth-first-search/tutorial/